Brosen2017/YPAuthenticate/README.md

 # YPtakehome

-This product is for the sake of a take home project using the following main components:
+This project is designed to highlight user authentication and login persistance in a light-weight application using the following main components:
 -Javascript
 -Node.js(express)